Destination. For a larger version and print, please click the image.

 Also: you can find this piece and other artwork on Society6.

 There’s only one corner of the universe you can be certain of improving, and that’s your own self. ― Aldous Huxley

 Each a Color.
-For a larger version and print, please click the image.
+For a print and other items, please click the image.

 We may all be tiny specks in a vast and wondrous universe, but I believe we’re connected in ways we can’t even begin to imagine.
 One fantastic symphony where we’re each a note: beautiful music, together.